NATURAL DISASTERS

 If you have a claim due to damage suffered in Hurricane Isaac for which you need professional legal assistance, please call Lawrence & Associates at 985-674-4446.

-Contact Us for More Information >
+Contact Us for More Information >NEWS AND ANNOUNCEMENTS

 Our firm is pleased to announce that in early 2013 John S. Lawrence, Jr. and David P. Curlin were awarded the prestigious “Bullseye Barrister” award from Target Corporation.
 The “Bullseye Barrister” award is given to the top performing law firm in the United States each quarter for work performed in defense of Target Corporation litigation.
 The award factors in the results obtained for Target Corporation, the timeliness of resolution, and the overall costs involved with the claims.
 The write up at Target,which was delivered to firms and claims handlers across the country was as follows: